-- 6.1 Each Appraisal Component shall be assigned a rating of Satisfactory or Unsatisfactory on the Summative Evaluation. - 6.1.1 A satisfactory rating for each of the first four Appraisal Components shall mean the administrator demonstrates acceptable performance by meeting at least three (3) of the four (4) Appraisal Criteria specified in each of the components. - 6.1.2 A satisfactory rating for the Student Improvement component shall mean that the administrator has demonstrated acceptable performance by meeting the standards set by the Secretary pursuant to 5.1.5.1. - 6.2 The Summative Evaluation shall also include one of four overall ratings: "Highly Effective", "Effective", "Needs Improvement" or "Ineffective".
+- 6.1 Each Appraisal Component shall be assigned a rating of Satisfactory or Unsatisfactory on the Summative Evaluation. - 6.1.1 A satisfactory rating for each of the first four Appraisal Components shall mean the administrator demonstrates acceptable performance by meeting at least three (3) of the four (4) Appraisal Criteria specified in each of the components. - 6.1.2 A satisfactory rating for the Student Improvement component shall mean that the administrator has demonstrated acceptable performance by meeting the standards set by the Secretary pursuant to 5.1.5.1.

-- 6.2.1 "Highly Effective" shall mean that the administrator has a Satisfactory Component Rating in four (4) of the five (5) Appraisal Components in accordance with 5.0, and including a Exceeds rating in the Student Imporvement Component meaning that the administrator's students on average achieve high rates of student growth, that is, more than one grade level improvement in an academic year as defined in the DPAS II Revised Guide for Administrators, as the same may be amended from time to time, developed pursuant to 4.0 of this regulation - 6.2.2 "Effective" shall mean that: - 6.2.2.1 The administrator has received earned a Satisfactory Component Rating in at least three (3) Appraisal Components including a Satisfactory rating in the Student Improvement Component, and - 6.2.2.2 The administrator does not meet the requirement for a "Highly Effective" rating found in 6.2.1. - 6.2.3 "Needs Improvement" shall mean that: - 6.2.3.1 The administrator has received earned one (1) or two (2) Satisfactory Component Ratings out of the five (5) Appraisal Components in accordance with 5.0, including a Satisfactory rating in the Student Improvement Component, or - 6.2.3.2 The administrator has received earned three (3) or four (4) Satisfactory Component Ratings out of the five (5) Appraisal Components in accordance with 5.0 and the administrator has received earned an Unsatisfactory rating in the Student Improvement Component. - 6.2.4 "Ineffective" shall mean that: - 6.2.4.1 The administrator has received earned zero (0), one (1), or two (2) Satisfactory Component Ratings out of the five (5) Appraisal Components in accordance with 5.0, and - 6.2.4.2 The administrator has received earned an Unsatisfactory Component Rating in the Student Improvement Component. - 6.2.5 If an administrator's overall Summative Evaluation rating is determined to be "Needs Improvement" for the third consecutive year, the administrator's rating shall be re-categorized as "Ineffective". - 6.2.6 Notwithstanding the provisions in 6.2.3.2, an administrator earning three (3) or four (4) Satisfactory Component Ratings out of the five (5) Appraisal Components in accordance with 5.0, and an Unsatisfactory rating in the Student Improvement Component for the 2011-2012 Summative Evaluation shall receive the overall rating of "Effective". - 6.2.7 Notwithstanding the provisions of 6.2.4.1, an administrator earning two (2) Satisfactory Components Ratings out of the five (5) Appraisal Components in accordance with 5.0, and an Unsatisfactory Component Rating in the Student Improvement Component for the 2011-2012 Summative Evaluation shall receive the overall rating of "Needs Improvement".
+- The Summative Evaluation shall also include one of four overall ratings: "Highly Effective", "Effective", "Needs Improvement" or "Ineffective". - 6.2.1 "Highly Effective" shall mean that the administrator has a Satisfactory Component Rating in at least four (4) of the five (5) Appraisal Components in accordance with 5.0, including an Exceeds rating in the Student Improvement Component meaning that the students collectively demonstrate high rates of student growth, as defined in the DPAS II Revised Guide for Administrators, as the same may be amended from time to time, developed pursuant to 4.0. - 6.2.2 "Effective" shall mean that: - 6.2.2.1 The administrator has earned a Satisfactory Component Rating in at least three (3) Appraisal Components, including a Satisfactory rating in the Student Improvement Component, and - 6.2.2.2 The administrator does not meet the requirement for a "Highly Effective" rating found in 6.2.1. - 6.2.3 "Needs Improvement" shall mean that: - 6.2.3.1 The administrator has earned one (1) or two (2) Satisfactory Component Ratings out of the five (5) Appraisal Components in accordance with 5.0, including a Satisfactory rating in the Student Improvement Component, or - 6.2.3.2 The administrator has earned three (3) or four (4) Satisfactory Component Ratings out of the five (5) Appraisal Components in accordance with 5.0 and the administrator has earned an Unsatisfactory rating in the Student Improvement Component. - 6.2.4 "Ineffective" shall mean that: - 6.2.4.1 The administrator has earned zero (0), one (1), or two (2) Satisfactory Component Ratings out of the five (5) Appraisal Components in accordance with 5.0, and - 6.2.4.2 The administrator has earned an Unsatisfactory Component Rating in the Student Improvement Component. - 6.2.5 If an administrator's overall Summative Evaluation rating is determined to be "Needs Improvement" for the third consecutive year, the administrator's rating shall be re-categorized as "Ineffective".